xheon/panoptic-reconstruction/README.md

 python setup.py install
 ```

+### 3D-Front pretrained model
+Download the pretrained model checkpoint for 3D-Front from https://hidrive.ionos.com/lnk/SeINI9FC and put it into the ``resource`` folder.

 ## Inference
 To run the method on a 3D-Front sample run `python tools/test_nest_single_image.py` with the pre-trained checkpoint.